interacsean/domakey/README.md

 DoMakey is a command line interface which calls template-building scripts you write yourself.
 (These are super straight-forward, don't freak.)

-The key features of `makey` examplified here:
+The key features of `domakey` are exemplified here:

 ```
 // File: .domakey/component.js